Have a bat in your house? click here for how to safely remove the bat from your home

 We are very interested in hearing about your spring/summer bat roost or any place where you have seen bats in winter on Martha’s Vineyard.

-Please email Liz Baldwin with information about your bat roost: LizB@biodiversityworksmv.org
+Please email Liz Olson with information about your bat roost: LizO@biodiversityworksmv.org

 Gathering Critical Information for Recovery and Management of an Imperiled Species